Book curse: Medieval curses

-Marc Drogin’s book, Anathema!
+Marc Drogin's book, Anathema!
 Medieval Scribes and the History of Book Curses, has been paramount in further understanding the concept of book curses, particularly those from the medieval ages, as he compiled the largest collection of curses thus far.
 According to Drogin, book curses are evidence of how valuable books were to the scribes and scholars of those days.
 Drogin also goes to some length in explaining how books were made in the era of monastic scribes, illuminated manuscripts, and parchment.
 The physical labor and resources necessary in producing a single volume serves to explain why scribes were so inclined to take drastic measures to protect them.

-May the sword of anathema slay

-If anyone steals this book away.